 Nevertheless, we would like to give you some tips on why you should follow your mission and stand for it permanently:

-- You will be focusing on fewer features/markets with higher quality
+- It makes you focus on fewer features/markets with higher quality

 - You won’t lose the trust of your customer because of changing opinion too often